FNeffati/DCP1/README.md

 ## About this Repository

-This repository is broken up into folders based on their
+This repository is broken up into folders based on focus.

+*analysis* - Files focused on analyzing and visualing data.
+Some data munging.

+*data* - Data files.

+*data_munging* - Data munging files.

+*documentation* - PDFs, slides, logbook, etc.

+*webscraper* - Webscraper code for data collection.